getrasa/Custom-Motion-Capture-V2/README.md

 </p>

 ### Hardware Assembly Process
-After a working prototype has been finalized I proceeded to design a CAD design in Fusion 360.
+After finalizing a working prototype, I proceeded to design a CAD model in Fusion 360.

-During the design process I prioritized compactness.
-Small size was critical to ensure that the device doesn't obstruct subject's movement.
-The solution I came up with was a 3 layer sandwich of trays which slid into a case one on top the other.
-Sitting at the very bottom was the battery, followed by the MEMS sensor neighboring a battery charger in the second layer, finishing with an 16Mhz and wireless antenna in the final layer.
-The position of the battery was crucial in order to minimize vibration as it was the heaviest part of the device.
-I also ensured the MEMS sensor is as close to the battery as it basically was the center of gravity for our tiny sensor.
+During the design process, I prioritized compactness.
+A small size was critical to ensure that the device didn't obstruct the subject's movement.
+The solution I came up with was a three-layer sandwich of trays that slid into a case, one on top of the other.
+Sitting at the very bottom was the battery, followed by the MEMS sensor next to a battery charger in the second layer, and finishing with a 16 MHz Arduino Mini and wireless antenna in the final layer.
+The position of the battery was crucial to minimize vibration as it was the heaviest part of the device.
+I also ensured the MEMS sensor was as close to the battery as possible, as it essentially was the center of gravity for our tiny sensor.